confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 * `CREATE STREAM` defines the new output [Event Stream](../event-stream/event-stream.md) that this application will produce [Events](../event/event.md) to.
 * `SELECT ...` is a mapping function, taking each input [Event](../event/event.md) and "cleaning" it as defined.
 In this example, this simply means uppercasing the `location` field in each input reading.
 * `FROM ...` is a source Event Processor that defines the input [Event Stream](../event-stream/event-stream.md) for the overall application.
-* `EMIT CHANGES` is ksqlDB syntax which defines our query as continuous, and that incremental changes will be produced as the application runs perpetually.
+* `EMIT CHANGES` is ksqlDB syntax which defines our query as continuously running, and that incremental changes will be produced as the query runs perpetually.

 #### Kafka Streams